Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Numerical Studies

 Figure \ref{one_stage_tax} shows the impacts of the tax convexity.
 All the figures are with respect to $c$ running from $3$ to $8$.
 Because it reduces the tax benefits monotonically, the results here are essentially opposite of those in Figure \ref{one_stage_bankruptcy}.
 Each of the firm/equity/debt values is decreasing.
 The value of $B^*$ is increasing because it must be raised so as not to violate the limited liability constraint.
-The debt/equity ratio is increasing; while the equity value is directly affected by the reduction of tax benefits (or the reduction in the asset value), the debt value is diminished only indirectly by the change of $B^*$.
 Contrary to Figure \ref{one_stage_bankruptcy}, these figures no longer exhibit concavity nor convexity.
-This is due to the non-concave/convex nature of the tax rate function \eqref{f_2_numerics}, which converges to zero as $c$ gets smaller and to the maximum tax benefit rate $P \hat{\gamma} \hat{\rho}$ as it gets larger.
+This is due to the shape of the tax rate function \eqref{f_2_numerics}, which converges to zero as $c$ gets smaller and to the maximum tax benefit rate $P \hat{\gamma} \hat{\rho}$ as it gets larger.
 This means that the marginal effect of changing the value of $c$ vanishes as $c$ gets sufficiently large or sufficiently small.
-In particular, for $c$ smaller than the bankruptcy level $B^*$, because $f_2(x)$ is constant uniformly on $[c,\infty)$, changing the value of $c$ does not have any effect because $f_2(X_t)$ remains constant at any time before bankruptcy.
+In particular, for $c$ smaller than the bankruptcy level $B^*$, because $f(x)$ is constant uniformly on $[c,\infty)$, changing the value of $c$ does not have any effect because $f(X_t)$ remains constant at any time before bankruptcy.
 This results in a flat line on each figure for small $c$.

 We now move on to studying the impacts of the scale effects on the optimal capital structure.
 We consider the two-stage problem \eqref{two_stage_problem} and let the face value $P$ be a control variable.